ShrimpToWhale/StakeStone-CLaim-Transfer/README.md

 - `proxies.txt` - proxies in the login:password@host:port format

-❗ **The number of proxies, private keys, and deposit addresses must be the same**
+❗ **The number of proxies, private keys, and deposit addresses must be the same** **If a proxy is not working, the software will automatically use the local IP to send requests.**